betacraft/scheduler/README.md

 ## Scheduler

 Can schedule, recurring jobs and then execute them.
-Uses rabbitmq or sqs.
+Uses RabbitMQ or AWS SQS.
 More documentation on the way !

 Examples will be updated soon